syncfusion-content/xamarin-docs/Xamarin/Calendar/Select-Multiple-Dates.md

 ## Programmatically dispose of the calendar view

-You can Dispose the calendar View programmatically by using [Dispose](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~Dispose.html) method, which is applicable for all the `ViewModes` such as `MonthView`,`YearView`.
+You can dispose of the calendar View programmatically by using the [Dispose](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~Dispose.html) method that is applicable for all the `ViewModes` such as `MonthView`, and `YearView`.

 {% tabs %}